WatchMyHealth: introducing a new paradigm in health care

 In participation with their doctors, they should formulate a treatment regimen that includes lifestyle measures and/or medications that will achieve the goals.
 If the goals are not achieved, they should feel free to ask for a second opinion or specialist advice.

+WatchMyHealth envisages a system of unique personal health records that centralizes and presents to providers the complete health history of patients and into which all providers (including physicians, surgeons, nurses, physiotherapists, psychologists, dietitians) record their observations and input.
 Ready access to integrated and complete patient data through online PHRs enables holistic clinical assessment, prevents duplication of tests and avoids omissions and errors in treatment.

 Health Monitoring and Continuity of Care:

 WatchMyHealth focuses mainly on the continuous active monitoring of latent health parameters so that silent derangement can be detected early.
 For example, high blood pressure or blood sugar may not cause any symptom in the initial stages, but may result in progressive damage to vital organs such as heart and kidneys.
 The only way to prevent this is to be aware of these silent diseases and to monitor them at the required intervals.
 Corrective action involving lifestyle changes and medications would automatically tend to follow – as the very awareness of the problems would often motivate patients to comply with them.